The IT Skeptic Looks at ITIL V2 and V3 CMDB

 Out now, a new book The IT Skeptic Looks at CMDB

-Available as a digital download for $7.95 or in print for $9.95+p&p, this book lays out the IT Skeptic's arguments against CMDB as defined in ITIL.
+Available on Amazon for $9.95+p&p, this book lays out the IT Skeptic's arguments against CMDB as defined in ITIL.
 Get yourself a concise, structured discussion of why CMDB is a bad idea for most businesses, and what the alternatives are.
 Wave this book around at the next meeting!

 There is a podcast summarising this book.